 The Best Views, What to Do & What to Pack

-Leaf peeping Time or the Hudson Valley Fall Foliage Season is a favorite activity around these parts.
+Leaf peeping Time or the enjoyment of the Hudson River Valley Fall Foliage Season is a favorite activity around these parts.
 Seeing the red leaves, orange leaves and yellow leaves makes many people very happy.

-You can feel the buzz in our typically quiet small town as people flock up north to see the leaves change color and participate in apple picking season.
+You can feel the buzz in our typically quiet small town as people flock up north to see the fall colors and participate in apple picking season.

-When I began taking Weekend trips to different areas of the Hudson Valley, I never really thought about how much more stuff I would need when heading somewhere in the fall versus a more set holiday, like the winter or the summer.
+When I began taking Weekend trips to different areas of the Hudson Valley and upstate New York, I never really thought about how many places actually exist in the area to view the vibrant colors of peak foliage in this beautiful area of the United States.

-Fall or Autumn can be tricky.
+The Fall Season or Autumn Season can be tricky around these parts.
 Some years we have what my mother used to call ‘Indian Summer’ and other years, it has snowed in October.
 So the best way to approach an outing to see spectacular fall foliage is by being prepared.

-Most importantly, though, where is the Best Hudson Valley fall foliage and the Best Hudson Valley Events and Hudson Valley Fall Activities during this time of the year.
+Most importantly, though, where is the Best Hudson Valley Fall Foliage and the Best Hudson Valley Events during this wonderful time of the year?

 When does the Hudson Valley Fall Foliage Change begin to happen?